rust-lang/api-guidelines/README.md

 <a id="c-obj"></a>
 ### Know whether a trait will be used as an object.
 (C-OBJ)

-Trait objects have some [significant limitations](objects.md): methods invoked through a trait object cannot use generics, and cannot use `Self` except in receiver position.
+Trait objects have some significant limitations: methods invoked through a trait object cannot use generics, and cannot use `Self` except in receiver position.

-When designing a trait, decide early on whether the trait will be used as an [object](objects.md) or as a [bound on generics](generics.md);
+When designing a trait, decide early on whether the trait will be used as an object or as a bound on generics.
-the tradeoffs are discussed in each of the linked sections.

 If a trait is meant to be used as an object, its methods should take and return trait objects rather than use generics.